cschladetsch/RustP2PChat/Readme.md

 ## Testing

-The project includes comprehensive unit and integration tests.
+The project includes comprehensive unit and integration tests covering all major functionality.

 ### Running Tests